neilzxu/PSC-Bridges-resources/README.md

 These notes should be treated as a specific application-focused complement to the [official documentation](https://portal.xsede.org/psc-bridges-2#running-sbatch) rather than a substitute.

 This document is a work in progress.
-Please feel free to contribute to it by submitting a pull request.
+Please feel free to contribute to it by submitting a[pull request](https://github.com/WannabeSmith/PSC-Bridges-resources/pulls) 😊.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**